HL7/VhDir/source/pages/technical-guidance.md

 This implementation guide is not prescriptive about which approach(es) a validated healthcare directory should use to manage attestation.
 However, as any attestation will likely involve the submission of multiple FHIR resources representing information about one or more attesters, transaction Bundles can alleviate the need for more complex logic to manage referential integrity in attested information.

 Implementations relying on individual API interactions or batch Bundles may have to specify an “order of operations” to ensure attested data can be successfully submitted to the validated healthcare directory server.

-[insert proposed order of operations here]
+For example, as a general guideline, resources may need to be submitted in the order of:

+1. Organization
+2. Endpoint
+3. Practitioner
+4. Location
+5. Network
+6. ProductPlan
+7.	healthcareService
+8.	organizationRole
+9.	practitionerRole
+10.	careTeam

 Depending on the context of implementation, entities maintaining a validated healthcare directory may have to manage record collision or duplication (i.e. multiple attesters attempting to simultaneously submit updates to the same record, or multiple attesters attempting to attest about the same set of information).